barth-lab/phenix_with_spades/README.md

 Where `j` is the number of cores you want to install across at the same time.

-Then, install phenix with:
+Then, install Phenix with:

 ```
 cd phenix/
 ./install --prefix /path/to/phenix/phenix/install_dir
 ```

-Where `/path/to/phenix/` is the current path to phenix (e.g. `/home/lucas/phenix_with_spades_demo/phenix`)
+Where `/path/to/phenix/` is the current path to Phenix (e.g. `/home/lucas/phenix_with_spades_demo/phenix`)

-After phenix has installed, you need to compile the interfaced version of rosetta with phenix:
+After Phenix has installed, you need to compile the interfaced version of Rosetta with Phenix:

 ```
 source /path/to/phenix/phenix/install_dir/phenix-1.19.2-4158/phenix_env.sh